 The Fourth Ecumenical Council was the largest in Christian antiquity, with the number of participants recorded by historians ranging from 520 to 630, a figure unmatched by any other such gathering.
-Patriarch Anatolius of Constantinople played a special role in moderating the theological discussions of the 15 sessions.
+Patriarch Anatolius of Constantinople played a unique role in moderating the theological discussions of the 15 sessions.

-As no consensus was reached, with both the Orthodox and Monophysite camps insisting on their arguments, Patriarch Anatolius proposed that the decision be left to the Holy Spirit, through the intercession of Saint Euphemia, whose relics rested in the cathedral of the Synod.
+As no consensus was reached, with both the Orthodox and Monophysite camps insisting on their arguments, Patriarch Anatolius proposed that the decision be left to the Holy Spirit through the intercession of Saint Euphemia, whose relics rested in the cathedral of the Synod.

 How many delegations did Pope Leo the Great of Rome send to the Synod?

 Emperor Marcian presided over the session of 25 October 451, when the solemn proclamation of the decision of faith was made, and he delivered the closing address of the Synod.

 Pope Leo the Great of Rome (440-461) sent five delegates to the Fourth Ecumenical Council of Chalcedon: three bishops and two priests.
 There were also two African bishops, Aurelius and Rusticus, who were incidentally in Constantinople, refugees from Africa because of the Vandals’ naval attack.